 Ageusia is the medical term for a complete loss of taste.
 A partial or full loss of the sense of taste can occur for many reasons, such as problems in the mouth or nose.
 In many cases, the cause is temporary, such as an infection that inflames the nasal passages.

 Treating the underlying condition should make the symptoms go away.
 Some underlying causes, such as chemical exposure, Alzheimer’s disease, and aging, may cause a permanent loss of taste.
-It is essential for a person to work closely with a doctor to identify and treat the underlying issue.
+A person needs to work closely with a doctor to identify and treat the underlying issue.